Gag Orders & Sealing

 - Fox 13 reporting (cited in site materials) noted heavy courthouse security and lawyers declining comment.

-Fair-trial advocates support gag orders in nationally visible capital cases; critics argue this order's scope is unusually expansive (Media Censorship, After — Legal Process).
+Fair-trial advocates support gag orders in nationally visible capital cases (Media Censorship, After — Legal Process).

 Closed hearings